trolllabs/2017-trulsnygaard/README.md

 ## calibrate.py

-calibrate.py is used for cropping the image frame of of the camera in the headmount and is initiated by typing
+calibrate.py is used for cropping the image frame of of the camera that tracks the eye and is initiated by typing
 >python main.py -cb 1.

 This script changes the cropping of the image frame by use of the trackbars.